vbmobile/mobile-id-documentation/docs/Features/BoardingPass/BoardingPass_Index.md

     ```

 The **showPreview** flag should be set to true if you want the SDK to present the details of the
-scanned boarding pass, the **showErrors** flag should be set to true if you want the SDK to present the default error screens to show the errors that occur during the features and the **validate** flag should be set to true if you want the SDK to
+scanned boarding pass, the **validate** flag should be set to true if you want the SDK to
 validate the boarding pass data.

 If you want to use your own boarding pass scanner, you can also provide the raw result of the scan and pass it to the facade’s parser method.
 It will return the